Be informed of course announcements by following the CS230-fall2014 group!

 We believe that collaboration fosters a healthy and enjoyable

 educational environment.
 For this reason, we encourage you to talk

 with other students about the course material and to form study

 Because the programming assignments in this course can be challenging and teamwork is the norm in the CS industry,

-you are strongly encouraged on any assignment to form a two-person team with
+you are required on any assignment to form a two-person team with

 a partner.
 The two team members must work closely together on the assignment

 and turn in a single hard- and soft-copy of the assignment for the team.

 The grade received on such a submission will be given to both team

 Team efforts on assignments are subject to the following ground rules: